 As a recently-qualified or ready-to-graduate student, you need to know where the jobs are.
 You might want to follow a particular sports, arts, or social scene.
 And let’s face it, you’re fed up with student accommodation – it’s important to find somewhere you can get a nice place and afford to eat and party like a grown-up!

-To help new graduates, Resume.io have created a new interactive guide to the best European cities for graduates to live in.
+To help new graduates, Resume.io has created a new interactive guide to the best European cities for graduates to live in.
 Using data from the European Commission’s Eurostat program and Numbeo, we analyzed rent levels, cost of living, the economy, the local graduate community, sports and fitness facilities, and local culture.

 You might be surprised by some of the hotspots we identified.
-The affordability of up-and-coming places like Glasgow, Munich, and Sofia make them very competitive against the well-trodden routes of Berlin, Barcelona, and Prague.
+The affordability of up-and-coming places like Glasgow, Munich, and Sofia makes them very competitive against the well-trodden routes of Berlin, Barcelona, and Prague.
 Where do you see yourself starting the next phase of your life?

 Which European city is the most suited for new graduates?